Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 - The best performance gains occur when Alluxio workers are co-located with the nodes of the computation frameworks.
 - You can use Mesos and Yarn integration if you are already using Mesos or Yarn to manage your cluster.
 - If the under storage is remote (like S3 or remote HDFS), using Alluxio can be especially beneficial.

-### Q: I'm having problems setting up Alluxio cluster on EC2.
-Can you help?

-A: Please follow [Deploy-Alluxio-on-EC2]({{site.baseurl}}{% link en/deploy/Running-Alluxio-Using-Vagrant.md %}#deploy-on-aws-ec2) for details.

-Typical issues:
-- Check that your AWS access keys and key pairs are set up.
-- If the UnderFileSystem is S3, check the S3 bucket name in `ufs.yml` is the name of an existing bucket, without the `s3a://` prefix.
-TODO: wait what is this ufs.yml???
-- If you are not able to access the UI, please check that your security group allows incoming traffic on port 19999.

 ### Q: Why do I see "Unsupported major.minor version 52.0" error when I start Alluxio?